Psychological and Behavioural Sciences

 There are no specific subjects that you must be studying at school to make an application for PBS, though students with A-level, IB Higher (or equivalent) Mathematics and/or a science subject may be more competitive than those without.
 We do not require you to be studying Psychology at school.

-If we invite you for interview in Cambridge, you usually have two interviews (of about 25 minutes each) in early December.
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Psychological and Behavioural Sciences.
 During one of these, we’ll ask you to interpret a graph, solve a problem or comment on an essay question.

 For an idea of what to expect, please read the information and watch the short films on Cambridge admissions interviews.

 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section.

 There will be no Admissions Assessment taken at interview for Psychological and Behavioural Sciences at Christ's College.

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.
 However, our aim is to make around three offers each year for PBS.